mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 # Costly lessons in outsourcing

-When I first started, I had a very *Four Hour Work Week* mentality.
+When I first started, I had a very [*Four Hour Work Week*](https://amzn.to/2WrjMXD) mentality.
 My job was not to *do* work but to *manage* work, so I hired freelancers to do everything.

-I figured that outsourcing a task would the time I have to spend on it by about 80%.
-That is, if I expected to spend 20 hours doing something myself, it would take me about 4 hours to manage a freelancer to do it.
-And that's true, but it takes a few months with that freelancer to reach that point.
-For the first few weeks, I often spent more time managing the freelancer than it would have taken to do the task myself.

-The other issue was task coordination.
-If I could reduce my workload by 80% with outsourcing, it would only take one day of my week to manage a full week of a freelancer's work.
-By that logic, I could hire five freelancers and spend one day a week reviewing each of their work.
-But it doesn't work so cleanly in practice.
-Freelancers often submitted work at the same time.
-And you can't just tell them to sit around for a week until you get back to them.
-They can't have clients that expect them to work two hours one week, then 40 hours the next.

-So I trimmed down and became much more conservative about hiring freelancers.
+But I quickly realized there were two big problems:

+* Outsourcing tasks doesn't save time initially.
+  * There are upfront costs: specifying the task, hiring a freelancer, training them.
+  * In my experience, it takes weeks to save time outsourcing even a simple task.
+For complex tasks like software development, it often takes months to reach a point where managing a freelancer takes less time than doing it yourself.
+* Outsourcing requires careful time coordination.
+  * If I'm only doing 20% of the work, I should be able to manage five freelancers in a full work week, right?
+But what if all five freelancers submit their work on the same day?
+It's impossible to review everything adequately at the same time, and the freelancers don't want to just sit idle for a week until I catch up.

+As a result, work was falling on the floor.
+Quality was dropping because I didn't have time to review work thoroughly, and several times, by the time a freelancer delivered results, I realized I no longer needed the work.

-The change in my spending also resulted from a significant change in my personal life, which I'll cover a bit later in this post.
+I began outsourcing more conservatively.
+It reduced my spending and it made my job feel much less chaotic.
+I also made a big change in my personal life that affected how I spent money, but I'll cover that a bit later in the post.

 # Project by project

-{% assign fig_caption = 'Profit and loss through 2019, projected' %}

-{% include image.html file="project-finances-2018.png" alt="Projected earnings for 2019" max_width="800px" class="img-border" img_link="true" fig_caption=fig_caption %}
+{% include image.html file="project-finances-2018.png" alt="Graph of income and expenses on a per-project basis" max_width="800px" class="img-border" img_link="true" fig_caption="Income and expenses for each of my projects in 2018" %}

 ## mtlynch.io *(this blog)*

 My biggest source of revenue in 2018 was this blog.
-I deliberately avoid monetizing it because I don't want ad money to influence what I write.
+I deliberately avoid efforts to monetize it because I don't want ad money to influence what I write.
 The only exception is that if I'm going to link to a product anyway, I use an affiliate link so that the blog earns referral money.

 Despite my best efforts, this blog earned more than any of my other projects.
-In 2018, this blog received 981k pageviews and earned $1.2k in affiliate revenue, which I think most professional bloggers would consider laughably under-monetized.
+It had its biggest year, earning $1.2k in affiliate revenue.
+That happened in a year where the blog received 981k pageviews, which I think most professional bloggers would consider laughably under-monetized.

 | Income/Expense | Amount |
 |---------|----------------------|